MBA in Consulting: Career Path

 • To prepare graduates for successful careers in consulting, including management consulting, strategy consulting, IT consulting, and other forms of consulting.

-• To provide students with the opportunity to network with other professionals in the consulting industry.
+• To allow students to network with other professionals in the consulting industry.

 Vision: